psennats/drm.igt-gpu-tools/README.md

 results.
 Therefore, IGT GPU Tools includes low-level tools and tests specifically for development and testing of the DRM Drivers.

-Generated documentation for the latest master is published under
+Generated documentation for the latest version is published under
 <https://drm.pages.freedesktop.org/igt-gpu-tools/>.